Trump fires back at German Chancellor Merz’s Iran ‘humiliation’ comments

 Opening excerpt (first ~120 words) tap to expand

-President Donald Trump responded on Tuesday to German Chancellor Friedrich Merz’s criticism, claiming that the United States was being “humiliated” by Iran.
+President Donald Trump responded on Tuesday to German Chancellor Friedrich Merz’s claim that the United States was being “humiliated” by Iran.
 The president’s retort questioned Merz’s geopolitical knowledge, claiming that the chancellor thinks it is permissible for Iran to have a nuclear weapon, which, Trump believes, is unquestionably wrong.
 “The Chancellor of Germany, Friedrich Merz, thinks it’s OK for Iran to have a Nuclear Weapon,” Trump said in a post on his Truth Social account.

 Excerpt limited to ~120 words for fair-use compliance.
 The full article is at Washington Examiner.